 1. Lantau Island

 If you arrive in Hong Kong by air (I guess most of you do), you will pass by Lantau Island when you travel all the way downtown as Hong Kong International Airport is located on Chek Lap Kok, off North Lantau.
-Therefore, even if you just stopover Hong Kong for a few hours, you will still have time to explore this largest island.
+Therefore, even if you just stopover in Hong Kong for a few hours, you will still have time to explore the largest island.

 What to do and see?

 For day or half day trippers, take the cable car to Ngong Ping to visit the Big Buddha and Po Lin Monastery.
 Other than the well-known Hong Kong Disneyland, Tai O fishing village and the Big Buddha, there are so much more to do and see on Lantau Island.
 One of the hidden gems is Tung Chung Fort, a historic military fortress that has survived to the present day.
 You can see six intact muzzle-loading canons on the main wall and some exhibits within the Fort.
 This declared monument was used to defend the coast from pirates.
 Check here for directions.

 In addition, there are some best hiking trails of Hong Kong.
 Two of them with majestic views are: Tung Chung to Tai O (coastal route), Ngong Ping to Lantau Peak (uphill route).

 The Tung O Ancient Trail was once a key route for villagers to commute between Tung Chung and Tai O. This route, taking you around 4 hours walk, offers you different views of Hong Kong Airport and unbeatable sea views.

 Route: Tung Chung > Tung Chung Battery > Hau Wong Temple > Hau Hok Wan > Sha Lo Wan > San Shek Wan > Sham Wat Wan > Tai O (*Wan means Bay)